magmide/purpose-talk/slides.md

 <v-clicks>

-- Rust borrow checker: proof checker for a *subset* of a fractional separation logic.
+- Rust borrow checker: proof checker for a *decidable subset* of a fractional separation logic.
 - Need `unsafe` for it to actually be realistic and useful.
 - Can't reason about correctness of `unsafe` code.